What is the StartEngine Compliance process?

 - If any sections are incomplete or non-compliant, the Compliance Team will make a note.
 Once the Compliance Team has completed the review, you will be notified that your comments are available for review in your onboarding.
 Once you receive this notification, the current round of StartEngine Review has been completed!

-Our goal is to get you through the review process in 3 rounds of review, over the course of approximately 2 weeks.
+Our goal is to get you through the compliance process in 3 rounds of due diligence, over the course of approximately 2 weeks.

 Remember though, if it takes more than 3 rounds, or longer than 2 weeks, don’t get discouraged!
 This happens frequently, especially when we run into certain issues which tend to prolong the process (see “What typically slows the review process?” below).
 The number one priority is to make sure your campaign is compliant, even if it takes a bit longer.